Firstly, what are micronutrients and vitamins?

 Vitamin B9 (Folate) – 200ug

-Folate, also known as Folic Acid or B9 is essential for creating DNA and RNA and is especially important during pregnancy, pregnant women should increase their intake by 400ug for the first 12 weeks of pregnancy to prevent birth defects such as spina bifida.
+Folate, also known as Folic Acid or B9 is essential for creating DNA and RNA.
+It is especially important during pregnancy.
+Pregnant women should increase their intake by 400ug for the first 12 weeks of pregnancy to prevent birth defects such as spina bifida.
 Good sources of B7 include Edamame beans with 100g providing 134ug.
 100g of fresh spinach contains 161ug of Folate and Strawberries have 61ug per 100g.

 Vitamin B12 (Cobalamin) – 1.5ug